esturniolo/SpeedTest_Boton/README.md

 Optional:
 Pushbullet account (so you can add your API key)
-IFTTT account (to send a tweet reporting the issue)
+IFTTT account (to send a tweet reporting the issue) Dropbox account (to place the file that uses IFTTT to send the tweet)

 Enjoy it!